 When you click on the “give” button it will take you to Beautiful Feet Online giving page.
 To give to our family, choose 0326 John & Missy Camiola.

 John & Missy are currently living in Jos, Nigeria.
 Missy is the founder and director of Grace Gardens which is a safe house for victims of sexual exploitation as well as an outreach ministry.
 John is the owner and CEO of CGR (Camiola Global Resources).
 John and Missy love living in Africa, they love spending time with their kids and they get excited about seeing lives changed!

 Jocelyn is our oldest.
 She has spent most of her life growing up in Nigeria, and she was the first Camiola kid to leave the nest.
-She is now a sophomore in college.
+She is now a senior in college.
 Jocelyn wants to study medicine and she is praying about using medicine on the mission field one day!

 A couple of weeks ago, the Grace Gardens outreach team went into one of the brothels and we were met with more hostility than we had been met with in a long time.
 The brothel manager tried to kick us out and one of the girls tried to hit me when I tried to start a...read more

 2 Corinthians 12:7-10 “Because of the surpassing greatness of the revelations, for this reason, to keep me from exalting myself, there was given me a thorn in the flesh, a messenger of Satan to torment me—to keep me from exalting myself!
 Concerning this I implored the...read more

 I know Nigeria has been in the news often lately.
 All of us missionaries who live here have seen the news and we have all had e-mails and/or phone calls from well meaning family and friends asking us why we are staying here and at what point we will leave.
 I have...read more